Flixton, Greater Manchester: Geography

 At 53°44′27″N 2°38′44″W (53.4427°, −2.3844°) and 170 mi northwest of central London, Flixton is located between Urmston and Irlam, which lie to the east and west.
 For the purposes of the Office for National Statistics, Flixton forms a south westerly part of the Greater Manchester Urban Area, with Manchester city centre 6.4 mi to the north-northeast.

 Flixton ward's southern boundary is formed by the River Mersey, opposite the neighbouring ward of Bucklow St Martins.
 With the creation of the Manchester Ship Canal, which roughly followed the former path of the River Irwell, the township's western boundary with Irlam was adopted in 1896.
-Today, the ward's western boundary lies further east, running south through farmland near Woodsend Circle.
+Today, the ward's western boundary lies further east, running south from farmland near Woodsend Circle to the Mersey Wier by Irlam Railway Viaduct.
 Flixton's north and eastern boundaries are formed by Moorside Road and the area slightly east of Chassen Road railway station.
 Most of the town's population lives to the north, the south being mainly open land.